Hagbard-Celin/SDMake/Readme.md

 This uses the supplied SMakefile to build a generic version in "bin/", which is then used to build and install the appropriate version for the currently running AmigaOS version to "sc:c/".
 It also installs the .guide file to "HELP:english/".
 The file SDMakefile.config can be edited to change these locations.
+It will also install the file SDMake-Smake.def to "ENVARC:SDMake/".
+This file is used for limitted compatiblity with SMake default variables when the selected makefile is named smakefile.

 There is also a line in SDMakefile.config tat can be un-commented to switch on support for -d command line option and DEBUG tool type.